-HBM testing verifies the ability to withstand the ESD strikes like those that occur during handling and manufacturing.
-The device must work normally after the stress has ended, meaning no latch-up on any pins.
-All pins on the LAN8187 provide +/- 8kV HBM protection.
+HBM testing verifies the ability to withstand the ESD strikes like those that occur during handling and manufacturing, and is done without power applied to the IC.
+To pass the test, the device must have no change in operation or performance due to the event.
+All pins on the LAN8700 provide ±8kV HBM protection.

-7.1.1.2 EN61000-4-2 Performance
+7.1.1.2 IEN/IEC61000-4-2 Performance

-The EN61000-4-2 ESD specification is an international standard that addresses system-level immunity to ESD strikes while the end equipment is operational.
+The EN/IEC61000-4-2 ESD specification is an international standard that addresses system-level immunity to ESD strikes while the end equipment is operational.
 In contrast, the HBM ESD tests are performed at the device level with the device powered down.